JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_configuration_file.md

        For plugins that add language/platform/framework support, the description MUST specify the version of the corresponding language/platform/framework.
        Don't mention the IDE compatibility.
 E.g. don't say "Adds support to IntelliJ IDEA for..."
-       Displayed in the "Plugins" settings dialog and the plugin repository Web interface. -->
+       Displayed in the "Plugins" settings dialog and the plugin repository Web interface.
+       Simple HTML elements can be included between <![CDATA[  ]]> tags.  -->
   <description>Integrates Volume Snapshot Service W10</description>

   <!-- Description of changes in the latest version of the plugin.
-       Displayed in the "Plugins" settings dialog and the plugin repository Web interface.  -->
+       Displayed in the "Plugins" settings dialog and the plugin repository Web interface.
+       Simple HTML elements can be included between <![CDATA[  ]]> tags.  -->
  <change-notes>Initial release of the plugin.</change-notes>

   <!-- Plugin version
        Recommended format is BRANCH.BUILD.FIX (MAJOR.MINOR.FIX)